AdobeDocs/commerce-admin.en/help/stores-purchase/display-settings.md

 It is a best practice to display prices with the associated taxes (either including taxes, or both the including taxes and excluding taxes) so that customers know how these calculations are applied before placing an order.

-If you choose to display both prices (with and without tax), the storefront will look similar to the following:

 ### Step 1: Configure Catalog prices display settings

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.